Arata Isozaki wins Pritzker for designs blending East, West

 The 2019 prize was announced Tuesday by the jury of the Hyatt Foundation.
 Founded in 1979, the prize honors each year a living architect or architects whose work demonstrates talent and vision, as well as a contribution to humanity.

-Isozaki is the ninth Japanese to win the honor, including Kenzo Tange, under whose apprenticeship Isozaki began his career after graduating from the prestigious University of Tokyo.
+Isozaki is the eighth Japanese laureate, including Kenzo Tange, under whose apprenticeship Isozaki began his career after graduating from the prestigious University of Tokyo.
 Tange won the prize in 1987.

-Isozaki, 87, was one of the first Japanese architects to build abroad, and has been praised over his five-decade career for making a statement that transcends national boundaries through his buildings that are simple in design, but also appear to redefine the feelings of space in people’s surroundings.
+Isozaki, 87, was one of the first Japanese architects to build outside the country, and has been praised over his five-decade career for making a statement that transcends national boundaries through buildings that are simple in design, but also appear to redefine the feelings of space in people’s surroundings.

 Tom Pritzker, chairman of the Hyatt Foundation, called Isozaki’s architecture “truly international.”

-Note: This story has been corrected to say Isozaki is the eighth Japanese laureate, not ninth.